 “I like her,” Butterfly whispers.
 “She’s pretty, too.”

-“I’m sorry, Baby.
-I only have eyes for you.”
-I say with a smile.
+“I’m sorry, baby.
+I only have eyes for you,” I say with a smile.

-“Alright, alright, doctor in the room.”
-Dr. Fischer says playfully while updating the chart that Nurse Christa just handed to him.
+“Alright, alright, doctor in the room,” Dr. Fischer says playfully while updating the chart that Nurse Christa just handed to him.
 “Now, Ana my dear, I’ll check on you in the morning.
 I think with your resting your throat overnight, you should be okay tomorrow, but we’ll see for sure.
-Unlike when this happened with Mr. Grey, you got a lot of rest during the ordeal; that means you came out of the situation marginally better than he did with the exception of the bruising.
-The rest did you well.
+Unlike when this happened with Mr. Grey, you got a lot of sleep during the ordeal; that means you came out of the situation marginally better than he did with the exception of the bruising.
+The sleep did you well.
 For your swelling, ice packs as often as you can stand them.
 The bruising will go in its own time, but don’t worry, it will go down.
 Do you trust me?”
 Butterfly nods.
 “Good.
 Take some of that ice on your throat… do it now.”
 I give her a little ice for her throat, then a little more.

-“Oh, that’s good.”
-She moans.
+“Oh, that’s good,” she moans.

 “See, I know what I’m talking about.
-It’s the whole doctor thing.”
-Fischer jokes.
+It’s the whole doctor thing,” Fischer jokes.
 Okay, Doc, you’re getting a little friendly.
 I didn’t get this kind of bedside manner when I was laid up in here!
 Then Taylor’s words come back to me…

 She touches people that don’t even know her.

 I guess I can’t fault the good doctor.
-He’s making her smile and she affects everybody…but don’t get too cozy, Doc!
+He’s making her smile and she affects everybody… but don’t get too cozy, Doc!
 Nurse Christa comes back into the room with Ana’s cocktail.
 “Okay now, this should hit you in just a couple of minutes and it’s nighty night for you, okay?”
 Butterfly nods.

-“Thank you, Nurse Christa.”
-Butterfly whispers.
+“Thank you, Nurse Christa,” Butterfly whispers.

-“Call me, Crissy, Sugar.
-Everybody does.”
-She says.
+“Call me, Crissy, sugar.
+Everybody does,” she says.